Imaging Through Noise With Quantum Illumination

-\textbf{Quantum illumination advantage.} In order to assess the robustness of this QI protocol under differing loss and thermal noise levels we measure the ability of our QI scheme to reject the backgound thermal light and sensor noise.
+\textbf{Quantum illumination advantage.} Having demonstrated the use of the QI protocol in terms of rejection of background we now go on to assess the robustness of this quantum illumination protocol under differing loss and thermal noise levels and measure the ability of our QI scheme to reject the background thermal light and sensor noise.
+Here we apply a unstructured background so as to simplify the demonstration compared to a structured background as used above.
 We use the ratio between the contrasts of the quantum illumination AND-image and the classical image.
 In both cases, image contrast is quantitatively assessed using the Michelson contrast or visibility ($V$) as represented in Equation (\ref{eqn:mc}), in which the difference between the calculated intensities of the bright region ($I_{max}$) and the dark region ($I_{min}$) of the final summed image is divided by the sum of the intensities in the bright and dark regions.

-To assess the advantage of the quantum illumination protocol, in this work we define the quantum illumination advantage, $A$, as the ratio between the contrast $V_Q$ of the image acquired through quantum illumination (i.e. the image obtained by keeping only the correlated events through performing the AND-operation) and the contrast $V_C$ of the image acquired simply by summing the probe-image events over all frames.
+To assess the advantage of the quantum illumination protocol, in this work we define the quantum illumination advantage, $A$, as the ratio between the contrast $V_Q$ of the image acquired through quantum illumination (i.e. the image obtained by keeping only the correlated events through performing the AND-operation) and the contrast $V_C$ of the image acquired simply by summing the probe-beam events over all frames.

 So as to verify that the scheme presented here is a quantum illumination scheme a binary mask of the University of Glasgow (UoG) initials laser cut from a piece of card was used as the target object.
-Figure \ref{fig:UoGLosses} shows a comparison between performing the aforementioned AND-analysis on 1.5 million frames to the corresponding classical image over a range of increasing optical losses introduced into the probe arm of the system by means of a series of ND filters.
+Figure 5 shows a comparison between performing the aforementioned AND-analysis on 1.5 million frames to the corresponding classical image over a range of increasing optical losses introduced into the probe arm of the system by means of a series of ND filters.